HINKOKO/shell/init_files_variables_and_expansions/README.md

-Script 10 displays the result of BREATH to the power of LOVE Script 11 converts a number base 2 to number base 10 Script 12 prints all possible combinations of two letters, oo was removed
+Script 10 displays the result of BREATH to the power of LOVE Script 11 converts a number base 2 to number base 10 Script 12 prints all possible combinations of two letters, oo was removed script 13 prints a number with two decimal places